CannyChiu/TechnicalTalentPartnerHub/README.md

-Over the last 5 years, I've really enjoyed partnering with UX, Security, Product, Engineering & Data teams to build great, global products.
-I love what I do so I've compiled a list of interesting articles that cover many topics across talent & tech.
-If you know of any other interesting resources, please feel free to reach out to me and I will include it below!
+Over the last 5 years, I've really enjoyed partnering with UX, Security, Product, Engineering & Data teams to build great, global products as a Recruiter.
+By sharing these resources with the world, I hope to empower other Recruiters to be true talent PARTNERS to the businesses they support and ultimately help build life changing products.
+If you're looking to stay connected, feel free to reach out to [me](https://www.linkedin.com/in/cannychiu/).

+Now that I've spent my first chapters of my talent career honing my recruiting stack, I've been spending my energy expanding my ["T"](https://jchyip.medium.com/why-t-shaped-people-e8706198e437) and investing in the areas of Diversity & Inclusion, Leadership Management & Total Rewards/Compensation.

 ## **Talent Acquisition Communities:**
 * [TechRecruit](https://www.techrecruit.io/): Stacey has built a really great technical recruiting community, I especially love her Dueling Sourcers web series where Sourcers compete and share their tools used for their various hunts!